-The Center has thus far helped organize more than 350 international events in more than 50 countries.
+The Center has thus far helped organize more some 1000 international events in more than 50 countries.
 Participants in these events include government leaders, community and religious leaders, judges, scholars, and other experts from a variety of disciplines.
 Participants learn from one another, discuss issues, and share their research and experience from their respective countries.
 Because of its global and interdisciplinary reach, the work of the Center is truly unique.

 The Center organizes 30-50 conferences and events each year, in the United States and internationally.
 These include

 - An International Law and Religion Symposium each year on the campus of Brigham Young University, bringing together more than 90 invited delegates from approximately 50 countries.

 - A Religious Freedom Annual Review each year on the campus of Brigham Young University, to provide information and discussion on current religious freedom issues in the United States.